-How to define a mobile app project
+How to write a mobile app project

 You might have an idea for an application and are thinking about hiring a developer to carry it out.
 But you still do not know what steps you must take to define a mobile app project properly.